Macchi C.205 Veltro: Design

 The C.205, known initially as the C.202bis, was generally similar to the previous Folgore, although there were numerous differences in the fuselage: the tail was larger, the cockpit and its hump were redesigned, the antenna mast was bigger and some modifications were made to the wings.
 Both the C.202 and C.205 had the port wing 8" longer than the starboard to compensate lift for engine torque.
+While new-build C.205s were furnished with a more aerodynamic retractable tailwheel, converted C.202 airframes remained the fixed tailwheel arrangement instead.

 The C.205 was a single-seat, all-metal, monoplane fighter, intended primarily as an interceptor but with ground attack and escort capabilities.
 The long nose housed the DB605 engine which drove a three-blade, constant-speed metal propeller, with the main fuel tank situated between the engine and the cockpit.
-The radiator was located under the centre section of the fuselage beneath the cockpit while the short rear section housed the radio equipment, oxygen cylinder and an 80 L (20 US gal) reserve fuel tank.
+The C.205 was fitted with a twin-barrel radiator, which was positioned underneath the centre section of the fuselage directly beneath the cockpit; this arrangement provided superior airflow, and thereby engine cooling, to its counterpart on the C.202.
+Within the aircraft's compact rear section was the radio equipment, oxygen cylinder and an 80 L (20 US gal) reserve fuel tank.
 The wings were made of light aluminium alloys and steel, having two spars and three sections, housing two additional fuel tanks, and the fully retractable wide-set main undercarriage gear.
 Apart from the all-metal flaps in the inner wing, all the other control surfaces were metal-framed and fabric-covered.
 Veltros had self-sealing fuel tanks, an armoured seat, and armoured windscreen as standard.
 The cramped cockpit possessed a limited field-of-view, but some examples were fitted with a rear-view mirror.